Global-Biofoundries-Alliance/SynBioPython/CONTRIBUTING.md

 ## Governance

-The *core team* makes decisions regarding this project.
-The core team currently consists of the original authors of SynBioPython and its manuscript.
-Decisions are made following a discussion or a simple majority vote with a quorum of 50%.
+SynBioPython will be governed using a three-tiered system of contributors:
+1. Five Editors, which have to be members of the GBA.
+Editors will be elected by members of the core team (see b)) and they will have to self-nominate.
+Editors serve 2 year-long terms.
+2. The Core Team members, which are approved by the Editors after submitting an Expression of Interest to them..
+The Core Team stays in regular contact (email group/calls) to discuss development of SynBioPython.
+3. Ad-hoc contributors which contribute through posting issues in Github or submitting ideas/changes via email/any other communication route.
+There is no regular contact between ad-hoc contributors and Editors/Core Team.

-SynBioPython is developed by members of the Global Biofoundry Alliance and is released on GitHub under the MIT licence.
+SynBioPython is released on GitHub under the MIT licence.
 The project is committed to remain free and open source under a licence approved by the [FSF](https://www.fsf.org) and the [OSI](https://opensource.org).

 ## Feature requests